shivihvs/Sorting-Searching-including-some-hackerank-solutions-in-c/README.md

 Take adjacent pairs of two singleton lists and merge them to form a list of 2 elements.
 N will now convert into N/2 lists of size 2.
 Repeat the process till a single sorted list of obtained.

+6:-
+Binary search is the most popular Search algorithm.It is efficient and also one of the most commonly used techniques that is used to solve problems.
+Binary search works only on a sorted set of elements.
+To use binary search on a collection, the collection must first be sorted.